twine-realtime/deploy/README.md

 1. Enter the [AWS Console](http://console.aws.amazon.com) and search for 'Route 53'
 2. Click 'Dashboard' in the Route 53 page sidebar
-3. Check the top right of the webpage and ensure you are in the previously determined region
-4. Register a Route 53 domain (you will later use the domain name with the Twine client library)
+3. Register a Route 53 domain (you will later use the domain name with the Twine client library)
 </details>

 ## Request a TLS Certificate